Node Overload.

 What the fuck?

 I felt what was a hard lump under my ear on the right side of my neck.
-Almost immediately it triggered memories of my old friend Perry and that I too now had the same cancer that he had.
+Almost immediately it triggered memories of my old friend Perry and I was convinced that I too now had the same cancer that he had.
 I was terrified because just like Perry, I too was now going to die.
 My mind was such a blur, I was in a daze and my newly discovered lump was all I could think about.
 I could not wait for the game to end and I can’t even remember if we won or loss, I didn’t care.
 After the game I faked I was sick and took myself out of the lineup for the rest of the weekend.

 I was now a total mess.

 I spent the rest of that weekend at home; I couldn’t stop thinking about or touching my lump.
 I had myself convinced that I had an aggressive form of cancer as my lump felt like it was getting larger and harder with each touch.
-I would need to see a doctor and get confirmation as to how much longer I had to live.
+I decided that I would need to see a doctor and get confirmation as to how much longer I had to live.
 I would then need to get my affairs all in order because my wife Bonnie was soon to become a widow.
 I remember being relieved that we had no children so Bonnie wouldn’t have to raise them on her own.

 During this time I was working for Beatrice Foods and also during this time walk-in clinics were sprouting up all over the city of Toronto.
 With hospital Emergency wards always so crowded and understaffed it was the perfect solution.
 Patients without a family doctor were now able to visit a doctor for non-emergency conditions.
 Although dealing with my lump was indeed an emergency to me, I knew it would not be deemed a life or death situation at Emergency so I decided I would visit a walk-clinic the first thing on Monday morning.
 I got very little sleep and I was an emotional wreck for the rest of that weekend.